goncalvesricky/sub-password-gen/README.md

 2. input sub-passwords -- output original password

-method: data-fitting to a line... sub-passwords will fit to polynomial of degree #-1, and master password will be y-intercept of password
+method: data-fitting to a line... sub-passwords will fit to polynomial of degree #-1, and master password will be y-intercept of polynomial